 - Lazy Dog

-Talk about a unique font!
+Talk about unique Pinterest fonts!
 Lazy Dog is a fun font that this is the first time I’ve seen.
 Even though it’s different, it could make your pins stand out.

 - School bell